-26.1 The Client Care Letter together with these General Terms of Business sets out the entire agreement and understanding between you and us and replaces any previous agreement, understandings or arrangements between us relating to the services we provide.
-We do not however exclude liability for any fraudulent or dishonest statement or act.
+27.1 The Client Care Letter together with these General Terms of Business and our other documents referred to in them, sets out the entire agreement and understanding between you and us and replaces any previous agreement, understandings or arrangements between us relating to the services we provide.
+Nothing in this clause shall limit or exclude any liability for fraud.

-26.2 These General Terms of Business can only be amended in writing by the Client Care Letter or other agreement between you and us that specifically refers to these General Terms of Business.
+27.2 These General Terms of Business can only be amended in writing by the Client Care Letter or other agreement in writing between you and us that specifically refers to these General Terms of Business.

 These General Terms of Business and the Client Care Letter are governed by, and are to be construed in accordance with, English law.
 You and Trethowans irrevocably agree to submit for all purposes in connection with this agreement to the non-exclusive jurisdiction of the courts of England and Wales.